 Press & Interviews

 Liquid Architecture is part of a year-long artist-in-residency program at the Société des arts technologiques in Montréal, Canada.
-Over 28 performances were scheduled, including at MUTEK, at the Société des arts technologiques and Festival TransArt.
+Over 28 presentations have been given, including at MUTEK, at the Société des arts technologiques and Festival TransArt.

 - IX Symposium [Demo].
 La Société des arts technologiques.
 Montreal, Canada.
 2 June 2017.